mohammed-bakkali/My-Portfolio/README.md

 ## Contact

-For any questions or feedback, please reach out to:
+For any questions or comments, please do not hesitate to contact me:

 - **Name**: Mohammed Bakkali
 - **Email**: [mohammed.bakkali807@gmail.com](mailto:mohammed.bakkali807@gmail.com)